If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Related Work and Background

 \subsection{Loneliness as a Crisis}

 Loneliness is the subjective pain brought about by the lack of sufficient quality or quantity in personal relationships \cite{perlman}.
 It is not to be confused with solitude, which is typically by choice and does not involve the experience of loneliness \cite{NHHS}.
-It has been called an epidemic \cite{NHHS}, or at the very least a public health crisis across the world \cite{WHO}.
-This is due to its prevalence: before the COVID pandemic, in 2018, one in five adults in the US and the UK said they often or always felt lonely, and typically reported issues related to other areas, such as mental or physical health and financial difficulties \cite{KFF}.
+It has been called an epidemic \cite{NHHS}, or, at least, a world-wide public health crisis \cite{WHO}.
+This is due to its prevalence: before the COVID pandemic, in 2018, one in five adults in the US and the UK said they often or always felt lonely, and typically reported issues in other areas, such as mental or physical health and financial difficulties \cite{KFF}.
 By 2024, 43\% of US adults said their levels of loneliness had not changed before and after COVID; and 25\% said that they were lonelier (n=2,200) \cite{APAPoll}.
-These percentages remain substantial across countries and age groups, but there is a marked difference between high-income and low-income countries \cite{WHO,Surkalime067068}.
+These percentages remain consistent across countries and age groups, but there is a marked difference between high-income and low-income countries \cite{WHO,Surkalime067068}.
 Higher prevalences of loneliness are found in marginalised groups, such as older adults who identify as LGBTQ \cite{1360013172194842240}, asylum seekers \cite{UKDCMS}, victims of domestic violence \cite{NHHS}, and low-income adults \cite{UKDCMS,NHHS}, among others.

 Loneliness, especially in its chronic form, is very damaging to a person's health.
 It has been associated with elevated cortisol levels \cite{LStress}; and an increase in overall mortality, with a stronger correlation on people younger than 65 \cite{LMortality}.
-It has also been associated with other conditions, such as heart disease and stroke \cite{LHeartdisease} and dementia \cite{LDementia}.
+It has also been associated with other conditions, such as heart disease, stroke, and dementia \cite{LHeartdisease,LDementia}.